-A. ESAP households are considered change reporters and are required to report changes, within ten (10) days of the date the change becomes known to the household as outlined in § 1.13.1 of this Part period and will receive a notice informing them of their new status, reporting procedures, and responsibilities.
+A. ESAP households are considered change reporters and are required to report changes, within ten (10) days of the date the change becomes known to the household as outlined in § 1.13.1 of this Part.

 1.23.8 Conversion of Households